zqTheDesigner/obsidian-vault/Books Reading Notes/<Hands-On Machine Learning with Scikit-Learn Keras and TensorFlow>/CH-2 End-to-End Machine Learning Project.md

 - Check the amount of missing values
 - Check data types
 - Object data type can be any python object, but if it is from csv, it will be text
-- Fine any categorical attribute
+- Find any categorical attribute
 	- `housing['ocean_proximity'].value_counts()`
 - Use `describe()` to check the summary of other numerical attributes
 	- count, mean, min, max, [[Standard deviation]], [[Percentiles]]